orbeon/orbeon-forms-doc/form-runner/feature/excel-xml-export.md

 Orbeon Forms includes a few ways to export form definitions and form data.
 This page documents a very specific capability: exporting a form definition, optionally alongside a *single piece of form data*, in Excel or XML format, appropriate for [importing](/form-runner/feature/excel-xml-import.md) the data into Orbeon Forms at a later time.

-For a different type of export, see also [Form definitions and form data batch export](/form-runner/feature/exporting-form-definitions-and-form-data.md).
+For a different type of export, see also [Form definitions and form data Zip export](/form-runner/feature/exporting-form-definitions-and-form-data.md).

 ## How to use the feature